 Mary Ann Tyszko is Vice President for Strategic Business Development and Innovation.
 She heads the Office of Strategic Business Development and Innovation working with faculty members to bring results of their research to market as innovative products and services.
 She also oversees technology transfer, corporate relations, and technology incubator Blue Highway.
 In her capacity, Mary Ann leads efforts to forge and cultivate public and private-sector partnerships that expand the range of avenues through which faculty scholarship can make a difference in the world directly and through the inclusion of students in the faculty’s entrepreneurial activities.
 Before coming to SU in December 2010, Mary Ann was president an dCEO of SRCTec, a subsidiary of SRC (formerly Syracuse Research Corp.).
 Mary Ann received master’s degrees in business administration and computer science from SU.
 She can be reached at (315) 443-3171.

-Strategic Planning and Budget and Interim Registrar
+Strategic Planning and Budget

 Roberta “Bobbi” Jones is the Assistant Provost for Strategic Planning and Budget.
 Her primary responsibility is to serve as chief budget officer for Academic Affairs and to serve as advisor to the Vice Chancellor and Provost on strategic planning and initiatives.
 She can be reached at (315) 443-2055 or by mail at 323 Crouse-Hinds Hall, Syracuse, NY 13244.